sejgit/udi-mqtt-pg3x/POLYGLOT_CONFIG.md

 ### Custom Parameters

-You will need to define the following custom parameters:
+You will need to define the following custom parameters in Parameters OR in devfile:

 ```
 ## ONE OF THE BELOW IS REQUIRED (see below for example of each)

+You can mix and match, Parameters & devlist will add to or overwrite devfile.

 devlist - JSON array, note format & space between '[' and '{'
     or
 devfile - name of yaml file stored on EISY

-## THESE ARE REQUIRED ONLY IF USING AN EXTERNAL SERVER OR YOU CHANGED LOCAL SETTINGS
+## THESE ARE REQUIRED ONLY IF USING AN EXTERNAL SERVER OR YOU CHANGED DEFAULT SETTINGS
 mqtt_server   - (default = 'localhost')
 mqtt_port     - (default = 1884)
 mqtt_user     - (default = admin)
 mqtt_password - (default = admin)

+## OPTIONAL TOPIC PREFIX PARAMS WILL REPLACE TILD ~ AT START OF TOPICS
+status_prefix - (default = None)
+cmd_prefix - (default = None)
 ```
 #
 #### `devlist example` - JSON list of devices & status/command topics note format & space between '[' and '{'